healeycodes/lisp-to-js/README.md

 <br>

-It produces ES6 JavaScript.
-Here's an example:
+It outputs JavaScript.
+Here's an example (the input code has been added as a comment):

 ```js
 /*